Fungal Nail Infection / Onychomycosis

 Fungal nail infection, medically known as onychomycosis, is a common condition that affects the toenails and, less frequently, the fingernails.
 It is caused by various types of fungi, primarily dermatophytes, which thrive in warm, moist environments.
+In Australia’s warm and usually humid climate, fungal infections can be persistent and difficult to treat without professional care.

-Causes of Fungal Nails:
+Causes of Fungal Nails

 Underlying fungal infections of the skin including athletes foot or tinea pedis